jeanropke/RDR2CollectorsMap/dev/documentation/pathfinder.md

 * source is
     * pathfinder.mod.js
-    * pathfinder.worker.mod.js
-* those are programmed in/for/with Node
+* source is programmed in/for/with Node
-* and then the tool browserify is used to convert them to browser loadable files
+* and then the tool browserify is used to convert it to a browser loadable file
     * pathfinder.js
-    * pathfinder.worker.js
 * browserify bridges the gap between Node and browser; some issues are:
     * globals like “window”
     * npm used to install Node modules, i.e. dependencies
     * code dependencies are loaded with “require()”
-* the current set of files can be generated with the following setup
+* the current (set of) file(s) can be generated with the following setup
     * nvm
         * a tool to install and manage diffent Node versions
         * Node versions end up under user home directory